AnguHashBlog/httpclient-only/README.md

 ## NOT APPLICABLE FOR THE PROJECT

-### This app version is just to show an alternative way of connecting to Hashnode's API using the `HttpClinet` directly without using `ApolloAngular`.
+### This app version is just to show an alternative way of connecting to Hashnode's API using the `HttpClinet` directly without using `Apollo Angular`.

 This implementation was suggested in a Hashnode Post.
 Interestingly enough this post was published just a couple of days after I announced my open-source project devoted to connecting Angular to headless Hashnode Blogs, with all its public code, which Hashnode kindly shared on their Twitter account.